mgriley/diva/sphinx_docs/users_guide.rst

 * bokeh.plotting.figure.Figure
 * *other*: the value is converted to a string and wrapped in HTML

-More converters are coming soon.
-In the meantime, you can add your own:
+Conversion internally uses the `single dispatch decorator from functools <https://docs.python.org/3/library/functools.html>`_, so you can add your own converter like this:

 .. literalinclude:: ../examples/custom_converter.py